cncf/foundation/webinar-guidelines.md

 English language webinars are scheduled for every Tuesday 10am-11am Pacific Time, Wednesday 10am-11am Pacific Time, and Thursday 9am-10am Pacific Time.

+Project, Ambassador, and SIG webinars are scheduled for Friday 10am - 11am Pacitic Time.

 Chinese language webinars are typically scheduled for Wednesday or Thursday, 10am Beijing / Shanghai time.

 ## Who can host a webinar ##

 * Platinum and Gold Members can host 1 webinar per quarter.
 * Silver members can host 1 webinar every 6 months.
+* End user supporter members cannot hold a webinar.
 * Graduated and incubating projects can hold a webinar twice a year.
 These webinars can communicate release launch details or provide a project update.
 The exception is Kubernetes who holds a webinar each quarter approximately 30 days after the release.
 * Sandbox projects cannot hold a webinar.
 The exception is a CNCF member company can discuss their open source sandbox project during their allotted member webinar.
+* CNCF Ambassadors can hold a webinar as it fits their schedule.
 * CNCF SIGs can host 1 webinar a year.

 * CNCF Member webinars will have "Member webinar" preceeding their webinar title.
 * CNCF project webinars will have "Project webinar" preceeding their webinar title.
+* CNCF Ambassador webinars will have "Ambassador webinar" preceeding their webinar title.
 * CNCF SIG webinars will have "SIG webinar" preceeding their webinar title.

 ## Webinar content guidelines ##